Hoya imbricata 'Jungle'

 269,00 RON

-Hoya imbricata 'Jungle' — jungle variant of myrmecophilous hoya with round bark-pressed leaves, cream flowers with burgundy centers.
+Hoya imbricata 'Jungle' — jungle variant of the myrmecophilous hoya, with rounded bark-pressed leaves and cream flowers with burgundy centers.

 In stock